 Arte y Pasión café: Escuela de Baristas

-There’s an Arte y pasión café in Chapinero with seating on a small outside patio, and the ‘Escuela de Baristas’ in the Candelaria, which trains baristas to become experts at making coffee.
-The one in the Candelaria is often frequented by students from the local universities, so if it’s full, walk a few blocks to Cafe REC on the corner of calle 6 and cra 6.
+There’s the ‘Escuela de Baristas’ in the Candelaria, which trains baristas to become experts at making coffee, and another one about seven blocks north with a larger seating area.
+The one in the Candelaria is often frequented by students from the local universities, so if it’s full, head to the other one or walk a few blocks to Cafe REC on the corner of calle 6 and cra 6.

 One of Azahar’s cafés is based inside an old shipping container that was previously used for exporting the best coffee outside of Colombia.
 The cool thing about Azahar is that each bag of coffee on display at their shops has a QR code; scan this with your phone and you can watch a video clip that shows the region where that coffee was produced.
 There are currently two Azahar coffee shops in Bogota.
 One is in the affluent Parque de la 93, a lovely green space perfect for lounging on the grass when the weather’s nice.
 There’s loads of restaurants in this area, so you can get something to eat before heading over to Azahar for a coffee.
 The other Azahar recently opened in the art district of San Felipe on Calle 74 with Carrera 22.
 Check out the KB gallery and SGR gallery that are on the same block, and grab a coffee at the same time.

 Quinta Camacho: Calle 70a # 9 – 44